If you’ve been around my part of the internet for any period of time, you know I’m slightly obsessed with the nail polish brand Olive & June.

 Their nails are also made with 94% post-consumer recycled material (PCR) and the nail included is non-toxic.

-SGT spent 2 years researching what type of press on nails were out on the market already, what was missing and what felt perfect for O&J. One thing that was important to her was to ensure your nail wasn’t ruined from your O&J press ons!
+SGT spent a long time (2 years!) researching what type of press on nails were out on the market already, what was missing and what felt perfect for O&J. One thing that was important to her was to ensure your nail wasn’t ruined from your O&J press ons!

-The also have a number of different sizes!
+The also have a number of different sizes and a variety of shapes!
 As someone who prefers short nails, I love this.
 They have:

 They also have 4 different shapes to choose from: